airbird0421/behavioral_cloning/writeup_template.md

 ![alt text][image2]

+I then recorded one lap of counter clock wise driving.
+Here's an example image of counter clock wise driving:

+![alt_test][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I didn't record the vehicle recovering from the left side and right sides of the road back to center but I used the left and right camera data to achieve the same effect, so that the vehicle would learn to go back to the center of the road when it is too close to the edge.
+These images shows the view of the left and right camera:

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+![left camera][image3]
+![right camera][image4]

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would help the model to generalize better since most turns on track one are left turns.
+With flipped images, the model should be able to generalize to right turns.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
-![alt text][image7]

-Etc ....

 After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+The preprocessing includes normalization and cropping.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 30% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by the ever decreasing MSE.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.